simplelinuxscripts/findlines/README.md

 ### DESCRIPTION:

- The goal of this linux sh script is to simply and quickly display all the lines or multi-line paragraphs matching the str parameters in all the files being filtered by the pathstr parameters, see below examples.
+ The goal of this linux bash script is to simply and quickly display all the lines or multi-line paragraphs matching the str parameters in all the files being filtered by the pathstr parameters, see below examples.
  Special characters (like *, +, |, :, ...) do not need to be escaped, they are searched